-Mr. Edzard Timmer was an early Lectron System contributor and was the first Lectron System designer to develop a model meant to demonstrate biological behaviors.
-This model was developed for Braun as a new model to their lineup.
-The Kybernetik 1 learning module was actually incorporated into another existing model but it had its own instruction manual which was added to the 2 M. This was the first and last time that Braun added a new subject matter to an existing model.
+Mr. Edzard Timmer was a leading educator and an early Lectron System contributor and was the first Lectron System designer to develop a model meant to demonstrate biological behaviors.
+This model was developed for Braun not only as a new standalone model to their lineup.
+The Kybernetik 1 learning module was also incorporated into another existing model, the Ausbausystem 2 M, but it had its own instruction manual which was added to the 2 M. This was the first and last time that Braun added a new subject matter to an existing model.
 Braun could have just as easily made the Kybernetik 1 topic into its own ausbausytem model.

 Fortunately, Mr. Timmer remained at the address of listed in the letter through the years and I was able to retrieve his phone number from an Internet search.
-My research colleague, Günther Stabe, called him and set up an appointment to visit at his home on 2015-JUL-28.
+My research colleague, Günther Stabe, called and set up an appointment with his wife to visit at his home on 2015-JUL-28.

 Sadly, Mr. Timmer was not well and could not speak.
-Mr. Timmer’s wife and daughter Susanne were present however and helped answer questions and very generously gave numerous Lectron System artifacts and documents from Mr. Timmer’s collection to Mr. Stabe.
+Mr. Timmer’s wife and daughter Susanne were present however and helped answer questions and very generously gave numerous one of a kind Lectron System artifacts and documents from Mr. Timmer’s personal collection to Mr. Stabe.
 Most of these items were in turn given to me for the Lectron.Info museum.
 We were also given the photo above showing Mr. Timmer in his classroom circa 1966.

 Mr. Stabe was able to see many remarkable Lectron related historical items in Mr. Timmer’s cellar.
 Included was the remarkable 3 tier wireless remote control vehicle (Drahtlose Fernlenkung).
 It was controlled by one of three different circuits which occupied the board on the first level: light directed to a photocell, sound directed to the loudspeaker which was repurposed as a microphone, and radio control using an AM transmitter.
 The photocell circuit is shown in the photo to the left.
 Talk about design versatility!